lnxchk/chefdk-fundamentals/scene_04.md

 -

-Same as before we add our packaged named 'git' to the setup recipe within our setup cookbook.
+We add a package resource named 'git' to the setup recipe within our setup cookbook.

 -